Hanoch Levin: Critical acclaim

 Levin returned to political writing in The Patriot, which opened October 1982 at the Neve Zedek Theater, directed by Oded Kotler.
 The play is about an Israeli citizen who asks to emigrate to the United States.
 The American consul asks him to spit on his mother, kick an Arab boy's face, and afterward, to taunt God.
 Although the Council for Film and Drama Criticism banned the entire play, Kottler decided to present it.
 Yitzhak Zamir, then the government's legal counsel, recommended indictments against the theater management for transgressing censorship law.
 The play was allowed to go on only after it was edited.

-During the 1980s, some of the critics charged that Levin was repeating material in his plays (Yakish and Poupche, Hamitlabet), although his later plays (The Dreaming Child, Those Who Walk in the Darkness, Repose, and others) received widespread acclaim.
+During the 1980s, some of the critics charged that Levin was repeating material in his plays (Yakish and Puptche, The Deliberator), although his later plays (The Child Dreams, Walkers in the Dark, Requiem) received widespread acclaim.

-In 1994, The Dreaming Child was adapted as a television film by noted Israeli director Ram Loevy.
+In 1994, The Child Dreams was adapted as a television film by noted Israeli director Ram Loevy.
 The opera The Child Dreams, composed by Gil Shohat, premiered in January 2010 on the occasion of the 25th anniversary of the Israeli Opera.
 Sets and costumes were designed by Gottfried Helnwein, and the production was directed by Omri Nitzan, Artistic Director of the Cameri Theater, who also helped Shohat adapt the play into the libretto.

-Levin also wrote popular songs ("Mr. Almost and Mrs. Already" recorded by Yehudit Ravitz, "What Does the Bird Care" and "Not Enough Room for Two on the Electric Pole" recorded by Aharit Hayamim, "I Live From Day to Day" recorded by Rita, "London" recorded by Chava Alberstein); published two books of prose (The Eternal Invalid and the Beloved and A Man Stands Behind a Seated Woman) and a book of poetry (Life of the Dead); and composed and directed episodes of the TV show Layla Gov ("How We Played -Pranks of Chupak and Afchuk").
+Levin also wrote popular songs ("Mr. Almost and Mrs. Already" recorded by Yehudit Ravitz, "What Does the Bird Care" and "Not Enough Room for Two on the Electric Pole" recorded by Aharit Hayamim, "I Live From Day to Day" recorded by Rita, "London" recorded by Chava Alberstein); published two books of prose (The Eternal Invalid and the Beloved and A Man Stands Behind a Seated Woman) and a book of poetry (Lives of the Dead); and composed and directed episodes of the TV show Layla Gov ("How We Played -Pranks of Chupak and Afchuk").